krassowski/snp_aaa/README.md

 Aim: Verification of an assumption about extended predictive capabilities of SPIDEX database.

+./snp_parser.py -n --report gtex_vs_spidex
 Genome: GRCh37 (Ensembl 75)

+##### Motifs discovery

+Preprare motifs analysis of mutations which are changed in the same direction in both spidex and GTEX ./snp_parser.py -n --report gtex_vs_spidex_for_motifs

 ## What is the workflow of particular modules? ##